NickIdk1235/Abandoned-by-Disney/README.md

 If you want video support on your mod, simply do `haxelib install hxCodec` on a Command prompt/PowerShell

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

-## Credits:
-* Shadow Mario - Programmer
-* RiverOaken - Artist

-### Special Thanks
-* bbpanzu - Ex-Programmer
-* SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
-* KadeDev - Fixed some cool stuff on Chart Editor and other PRs
-* iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds
-* PolybiusProxy - .MP4 Video Loader Library (hxCodec)
-* Keoiki - Note Splash Animations
-* Smokey - Sprite Atlas Support
-* Nebula the Zorua - LUA JIT Fork and some Lua reworks
 _____________________________________

-## Options menu:
-* You can change Note colors, Delay and Combo Offset, Controls and Preferences there.
- * On Preferences you can toggle Downscroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.